 Over the past several fiscal years, the Commonwealth has been tracking information on the average and median lengths of stay for persons admitted to state psychiatric hospitals.
 The average length of stay and median lengths of stay for both adults and children admitted and discharged in the full fiscal years of FY17-FY21 are displayed below.
-Quarter one for FY22 is also displayed on the graph.
+Quarters one through three for FY22 is also displayed on the graph.